linux-system-roles/linux-system-roles.github.io/contribute.md

 Some of the practices are included in the [template role](https://github.com/linux-system-roles/template) repository, so that you don't need to do anything.
 But others should be included in the code, these are things that developers should know in advance.

-Most of this code is managed centrally from the [linux-system-roles/.github](https://github.com/linux-system-roles/.github) repository.
+Some of this code is managed centrally from the [linux-system-roles/.github](https://github.com/linux-system-roles/.github) repository.
+Before editing a role file, check its header to see if it is managed.
+If it is, and you need to change it, consider submitting a PR to the `.github` repository.

 ### Installing packages